HugoDaSilvaGit/GSB-RV-DR/README.md

 **Prerequisites**

->JDBC jar connector for MariaDB is required on java 8 and must be installed in the modules prerequisities in your IDE; MariaDB provides connector support through the JDBC MariaDB Connector/Java 8 driver, which is available through mariaDB webpage.
+>JDBC jar connector for MariaDB is required on java 8 and must be installed in the modules prerequisities in your IDE.
+MariaDB provides connector support through the JDBC MariaDB Connector/Java 8 driver, which is available through mariaDB webpage.

 >Full download steps can be found here: https://mariadb.com/downloads/connectors/connectors-data-access/java8-connector